 User fee monies come from new health care sponsors applying for FDA approval to speed up the time it takes to get an audit scheduled.
 The user fee monies go toward FDA operating cost and employee payroll.

-This means FDA will be expected to conduct more inspections to meet the demands placed on it by collecting user fee monies – but this idea raises a number of questions:
+This means the FDA will be expected to conduct more inspections to meet the demands placed on it by collecting user fee monies – but this idea raises a number of questions:

 - Will FDA also increase the amount of health care products approved for the domestic market as well?

 The drug shortage list has remained at high levels for the past few years and this fast track approval change is definitely part of the mitigation effort.
 Most of the budget increase comes from private industry and new product developers so the government burden is around one hundred and fifty million (2.7 billion total).
-We can only hope FDA is able to meet the increased demand for audit increases and is not postponing regulatory oversight due to limited trained staff shortfalls.
+We can only hope the FDA is able to meet the increased demand for audit increases and is not postponing regulatory oversight due to limited trained staff shortfalls.